Cristina1498/Cristina1498/README.md

 - 👋 Hi, I’m @Cristina1498
 - 👀 I’m interested in biology
-- 🌱 I’m currently learning chemestry
+- 🌱 I’m currently learning chemistry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ecological restoration projectsec
-- 📫 How to reach me ...
+- 📫 How to reach me ic.yepezpalafox@ugto.mx

 <!---
 Cristina1498/Cristina1498 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.